International shipping is a fact of life in ecommerce. Store owners have access to a market that is more or less the size of planet Earth.

 4. Be Methodical With Your Shipping Zones

-Your ecommerce software should let you create customized shipping zones.
+Your ecommerce platform should let you create customized shipping zones.
 These can be a huge energy-saver for merchants trying to optimize international shipping.

 Here’s how it looks inside Shopify, where you’ll find shipping zones inside of your shop’s “Settings” page.